domfarolino/modular-javascript/05_Modules_With_Webpack/README.md

 ### Ok cool, but can it asynchronously load modules like RequireJS?

 Yes!
 One of the amazing parts of webpack is that it can actually asynchronously load both CommonJS and AMD modules.
-Asynchronously loading CommonJS modules is not something natural to the CommonJS spec however webpack can handle it well through the practice of "code splitting".
-As I mentioned before, typically in simple examples we see webpack spitting out one final JavaScript bundle for some HTML file to consume, however the idea of code splitting allows webpack to create multiple bundles for static assets you wish to load asynchronously.
-If your AMD module wishes to load some large static asset given some condition, webpack will bundle that large static asset separately from the main bundle, and serve it if the aforementioned condition is met!
+Asynchronously loaded modules are not something found in the CommonJS spec however webpack can do it via the practice of code-splitting.
+As I mentioned before, typically in simple examples we see webpack spitting out one final JavaScript bundle for your app to consume, however the idea of code splitting allows webpack to create multiple bundles for assets you wish to load asynchronously.
+If your AMD module wishes to load some large static asset given some condition, webpack will bundle that large asset separately from the main bundle, and serve it if the aforementioned condition is met!
 The same can be done with CommonJS modules!

 ### Ok so how can I trigger a code split?

-Well since webpack supports code splitting for CommonJS and AMD modules, naturally there are two ways to "split" your code.
+Well since webpack supports code-splitting for CommonJS and AMD modules, naturally there are two ways to "split" your code.

 ### CommonJS: `require.ensure`